Need Answers?

 There is one lot of messages from food manufacturers and supermarkets; another lot of messages from doctors and pharmaceutical companies; a third lot of messages from government, who tell us they are here to help us, when their real concern is the next election!
 Who do we believe?

 The whole of our population has become addicted to our mobile phones.
 We cannot live, breath, sleep, walk, eat, cross the road, or go to the bathroom without our phone.
-While the phone is said by many to be our greatest asset, it is also our greatest liability and provider of confusing messages about health.
+While the phone is said by many to be our greatest asset, it is also our greatest liability providing confusing messages about health and making us sedentary.

 The purpose of this website is to attempt to clarify some of these mixed messages.